Mahmoud Dicko – Mali’s controversial guardian of faith | DW | 14.07.2020

-Mali’s President Ibrahim Boubacar Keita is facing some grave opposition, spearheaded by a populist Imam from Bamako, who presents himself as the country’s moral authority in the midst of the ongoing crisis.
+Mali’s President Ibrahim Boubacar Keita is facing grave opposition, spearheaded by a populist imam from Bamako, who presents himself as the country’s moral authority in the midst of the ongoing crisis.

 The opposition protests against Malian President Ibrahim Boubacar Keita (known by his acronym IBK) have produced one challenger who has become the poster-child of the movement: Mahmoud Dicko, the charismatic imam of Badalabougou, a central district of the capital city, Bamako.